vblanco20-1/vulkan-guide/docs/chapter-4/descriptors_code.md

 }
 ```

 To create a descriptor set layout, we need another CreateInfo struct.
-The create-info will point into an array of VkDescriptorSetLayoutBinding structs.
+The create-info will point into an array of `VkDescriptorSetLayoutBinding` structs.
 Each of those structs will contain information about the descriptor itself.
 In this case, we have only a single binding, which is binding 0, and its a Uniform Buffer.

 We now have the descriptor set layout for our descriptor created, so we need to hook it to the pipeline creation.
 When you create a pipeline, you also need to let the pipeline know what descriptors will be bound to it.

 Back into `init_pipelines()`.
-We need to modify the creation of the Pipeline Layout by hooking the descriptor layout to it.
+We need to modify the creation of the `VkPipelineLayout` by hooking the descriptor layout to it.

 ```cpp